mellor-lab/mellor-lab.github.io/book/contents/projects/kainate-editing.md

 On going work aims to investigate how this might be implicated in neurological and neurodevelopmental disorders.

 ### Techniques:
-For these projects we use a combination of Biochemical techniques paired with whole-cell patch clamp recordings to be able to study the direct links between structure and function of these receptors
+For these projects we use a combination of biochemical techniques paired with whole-cell patch clamp recordings to be able to study the direct links between structure and function of these receptors.